Providers & BYOK Routing

 - tag the provider key, agent, and gateway/configuration

-- simulate policy access
+- simulate policy access through the authenticated API

 - send traffic through the connected gateway